Find your perfect trip

 Day 1Arrival in Kathmandu (1,300m/4,264ft)

-Arrival at Tribhuvan International Airport.
-You will be welcomed outside the arrival terminal gate by our airport representative and will be transferred to your respective hotel.
+Upon your Arrival at Tribhuvan International Airport in Kathmandu.
+One of our Representative from Himalayan Sanctuary Adventure will be waiting for you outside the Terminal Gate holding your name to welcome with Greeting in Nepali “Namaste ” and will be transferred to your respective hotel.
 Stay overnight in Kathmandu.

 Included Meals: Breakfast.